 What is it about Sundried Tomatoes?

 They have such a unique flavor, don’t they?
-I mean, they taste absolutely nothing like a tomato, but that doesn’t mean they’re not delicious, and they are – oh so good.
+I mean, they taste absolutely nothing like a tomato, but that doesn’t mean they’re not delicious.
 Anything you add them to takes on a different spin.
 We love them on pizza, in soups, stews and on crostini.
 What are your favorite ways to use sundried tomatoes?

 We like to cook with the ones packed in olive oil and we’re linking to the brand we use most often, though any of them should be delicious.
 But, here’s the thing about sundried tomatoes.
 They’re UGLY!
 It happens all the time.
 Some of the best tasting foods aren’t good-looking and they don’t do anything to enhance the look of the dish we add them to.